Continuing Education Activity

 - Identify the mechanism of action of mifepristone.

 - Describe the potential adverse effects of mifepristone.

 - Review the appropriate monitoring for patients taking mifepristone.

 - Summarize some interprofessional team strategies for improving care coordination and communication to advance Mifepristone and improve outcomes.

-Mifepristone has two main FDA approved indications.
-They are pregnancy termination, in combination with misoprostol, through ten weeks gestation and the management and treatment of hyperglycemia in patients exhibiting signs of Cushing syndrome.
-In addition to the above indications, mifepristone has shown efficacy with off-label uses when it comes to postcoital emergency contraception, cervical maturation, and as an adjunct therapy for uterine leiomyomas.
+Mifepristone has two main FDA-approved indications.
+These are pregnancy termination combined with misoprostol through ten weeks gestation and the management and treatment of hyperglycemia in patients exhibiting signs of Cushing syndrome.
+In addition to the above indications, mifepristone has shown efficacy with off-label uses when it comes to postcoital emergency contraception, cervical maturation, and adjunct therapy for uterine leiomyomas.

 Mifepristone works by being an antagonist of glucocorticoid and progesterone receptors.
 At low doses, mifepristone works by being a selective antagonist of progesterone.
 It does so by binding to the intracellular progesterone receptor.
 At high doses, mifepristone blocks cortisol at the glucocorticoid receptor.
-This action causes an effect on the hypothalamic-pituitary-adrenal axis, leading to an increase of circulating cortisol and thus works to control hyperglycemia in some patients.
+This action causes an effect on the hypothalamic-pituitary-adrenal axis, leading to an increase in circulating cortisol, thus controlling hyperglycemia in some patients.
 Mifepristone has a higher affinity for the glucocorticoid II receptor than it does for the glucocorticoid I receptor.